braksator/minson/README.md

 **WeakMap**

-Ussage is similar to map (See "map")
+Usage is similar to map (See "map")

 ### set